 There have been program moves in Cloverdale and in 2018 French Immersion was moved from Lord Tweedsmuir to Ecole Salish.
 In 2023, the District passed a motion to move the Montessori program out of Latimer Road Elementary.
-New School New School New School 10 classroom addition New School New School New School

 Future site acquisition is part of the long-range planning for the District.